Unification Church: Background and origins

-On February 25, 1920, Moon was born Mun Yong-myeong in Sangsa-ri, Deogun-myon, Jeongju-gun, North P'yŏng'an Province, at a time when Korea was under Japanese rule.
+On February 25, 1920, Moon was born Mun Yong-myeong in Sangsa-ri, Deogun-myon, Jeongju-gun, North P'yŏng'an Province (now part of North Korea), at a time when Korea was under Japanese rule.
 His birthday was recorded as January 6 by the traditional lunar calendar (February 25, 1920, according to the Gregorian Calendar).
 Around 1930, his family, who followed traditional Confucianist beliefs, converted to Christianity and joined a Presbyterian Church, where he later taught Sunday school.

 In 1945, Moon attended the Israel Monastery (Israel Jesus Church near Seoul) with his wife, Choi Sun-Kil (Choe Seon-gil), to learn the teachings of Kim Baek-moon, including his book The Fundamental Principles of Christianity (基督敎根本原理 drafted March 2, 1946, published March 2, 1958).
 After World War II and the Japanese rule ended in 1945, Moon began preaching.
 In 1946, Moon traveled alone to Pyongyang in Communist-ruled North Korea.
 He was arrested on allegations of spying for South Korea and given a five-year sentence to the Hŭngnam labor camp.